rnoxy/kedro-starters/README.md

 # kedro-starters
 My starters for kedro projects
+* [mini-poetry](mini-poetry) - a minimal kedro project with poetry